-The Health Service is located in Room A362, next to the Counseling Center and is open from 8:30 am to 10:00 pm Monday through Friday and Saturday mornings from 9:00 am to 12 noon.
-Registered nurses staff the Health Service and the following services are available without charge to students, faculty, and staff:
+The Health Service is located in Room A362, next to the Counseling Center and is open from 8:15 am to 10:00 pm Monday through Thursday and 8:15 am to 4:30 pm Friday.
+Registered nurses staff the Health Service and the following services are available without charge to students.

 - 1. Confidential health counseling

-- 2. First aid
+- First aid

-- 3. Absentee memos to instructors

-- Medications aspirins, throat lozenges, cough medication, Alka-Seltzer, cold capsules, etc.
+- 3. Medications aspirins, throat lozenges, cough medication, Alka-Seltzer, cold capsules, etc.

-- 5. Medical parking permits
+- 4. Medical parking permits

-- 6. Health education
+- 5. Health education

-- 7. Student hospitalization insurance
+- 6. Student hospitalization insurance

-- 8. Allergy injections
+- 7. Allergy injections

-- 9. Referrals for health problems
+- 8. Referrals for health problems

-- 10. Rest area
+- Rest area

-- 11. Testing for:
+- 10. Testing for:

 - a.
 Mononucleosis

 - b.
 Pregnancy

 - c.
 Tuberculosis

-- 12. Throat cultures
+- 11. Throat cultures

-- 13. Venereal disease confidential and free
+- 12. Venereal disease confidential and free

-- 14. Medical withdrawals
+- 13. Medical withdrawals

-- 15. Part-time physician
+- 14. Part-time physician

-The part-time physicians provide medical care five days and one evening each week, in two-hour sessions.
+The part-time physicians provide medical care two hours per day on selected days as posted.
 They can diagnose, treat, prescribe medications, laboratory tests and x-rays when necessary.
-The physicians' services are partly funded by the student activity fees.
+The physicians' services are funded by the student activity fees.